piccolo-orm/piccolo/docs/src/piccolo/asgi/index.rst

 Which to use?
 =============

-Both are great choices.
+All are great choices.
 FastAPI is built on top of Starlette, so they're very similar.
 FastAPI is useful if you want to document a REST API.

 Web servers